|

 Dear George,

-What is more significant is that most types of mold secrete hydrolytic enzymes whose whole purpose is to degrade the starch and cellulose in your wall so that the mold can digest it.
-In nature, the mycotoxins that the mold puts out are there to discourage competition for the food source (in this case, your wall.)
-In your home, the mycotoxins provide the toxic element that make you sick; and the spores cause allergic reactions of varying degrees.
+If I may, I wanted to also mention the health concerns customers may have about mold spores and mycotoxins.
+In nature, the purpose of the mycotoxins that the mold exudes are to discourage competition for the food source (in this case, your wall.), and the mold spores are the mold’s method of reproduction.
+In your home or office, any mycotoxins provide the toxic element that make you sick; and the mold spores cause allergic reactions of varying degrees.

 Similar Posts